StephenBarker/stephenbarker/_posts/2025-10-03-ghost-in-the-payroll-machine.md

     </ul>
     <h3 class="crt-green mt-2">Final Thoughts</h3>
     <p>This wasn’t an edge case.
 It was the ability to wipe or steal payroll history across entire organizations.
 In a
         world where trust is currency, that’s catastrophic.
-The Corp got lucky this time - someone else might not have reported it.</p>
+The Corp® got lucky this time - someone else might not have reported it.</p>
     <pre class="glitch mt-2"> &gt;&gt; END OF TRANSMISSION </pre>
     <p class="post-signature">- {{ page.author }}</p>